 Each year I seek feedback from the Mis Clases Locas community for suggestions of current, diverse music to include in the music bracket.
 The NEW 2024 Spanish Music Bracket Madness March mania musical has current songs that represent 8 countries.
 This new music bracket has balanced genders of musicians.
 Finally, there are many genres of music included (pop, rap, vallenato, cumbia, alternative, tropipop, urbano, salsa, mariachi, flamenco pop, pop andino, regional mexicano & more!)

 It is not just about which songs win Billboard awards, have more streams, or are the most likable pop songs.
 Rather the brackets help students be exposed to a variety of speakers of Spanish from all over the world to expand their cultural awareness.
 In particular, the Hispanic Heritage Bracket makes sure that all 22 Spanish-speaking places are represented.

 What if I teach young students or at a more conservative school?

 These are all authentic songs, not songs created to teach students Spanish.
 The young version usually has a few songs in Spanish from current animated films.
-(For example, the 2023 version includes songs from Puss in Boots & Vivo, and the 2022 young bracket includes Encanto & Raya).
-But the majority of the songs are actual, authentic music videos from artists like Tierra Adentro, Luz Pino, Alex Cuba, and more.
+(For example, the 2023 version included songs from Puss in Boots & Vivo, and the 2022 young bracket includes Encanto & Raya).
+But the majority of the songs are actual, authentic music videos from artists like Tierra Adentro, Renata Flores, Alex Cuba, and more.
 Everything is in 100% editable Google resources, so you can switch out anything you would like.

 This is the only appropriate March music bracket that I have seen.
-I now have four March versions as well as a young Hispanic Heritage Music Bracket & New 2023 Young HHM 1 song from each country bracket.
+I now have five March versions as well as a Young Hispanic Heritage Music Bracket & New 2023 Young HHM 1 song from each country bracket.
 If you want options & know you want to use these for years to come, I have a Young music bracket bundle.